2025 NFL Draft: Instant Fantasy Football Reactions to Every Round 1 Pick

 Team Needs: WR, S, LB

-Atlanta’s pass rush is immediately better with this pick.
-He’s a hybrid defender that offers the Falcons many positives in his play.
-From constricting the running lanes to providing strong slides and bursts, Atlanta addresses a team need.
+Atlanta’s pass rush is immediately better with this pick from the neighboring Georgia Bulldogs.
+Jalen Walker is a hybrid defender who offers the Falcons many positives in his play.
+From constricting the running lanes to providing upside as a pass-rusher, Atlanta addresses a team need.

 Pick 16: Arizona Cardinals – DT Walter Nolen